Mutesz

 3 plural -ĕszut etzeszut sıszut

-To illustrate the effects of tense marking in conjunction with person marking the table below show the full inflection of two verbs.
+To illustrate the effects of tense marking in conjunction with person marking the table below shows the full inflection of two verbs.

 te "to come"